Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Tell your doctor or dentist that you take Kogenate FS before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including factor VIII levels, may be performed while you use Kogenate FS.
+- Lab tests may be performed while you use Kogenate FS.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Kogenate FS: